 Located in the heart of Bucharest, near Herastrau Park, the museum is like a breath of fresh air in the noisy and busy surroundings.
 Here, as you walk around the premises, you will discover what traditional Romanian life looked like through a reconstructed village – with a church, a windmill, a watermill, plentiful folk arts, and hand-crafted decorations.
 The Village Museum is a unique attraction that cannot be missed.

 The visit to the Village Museum will conclude your day in Bucharest, and then you will be dropped off at your hotel in Bucharest.

 Reservations are made at least 48 hours in advance.
-Pick-up point: in front of your hotel.
-Departure time: 10:00 AM Trip duration: 8 hours
+Pickup point: hotel pickup Departure time: 10:00 AM Trip duration: 8 hours

-Groups larger than 10 people will receive special discounts.
+Groups larger than ten people will receive special discounts.

 CEC Palace and StavropoleosMonastery will only be presented during the walking tour, with no internal access.